openmc-dev/openmc/docs/source/usersguide/basics.rst

 Python API
 ----------

-OpenMC's Python API defines a set of functions and classes that roughly correspond to elements in the XML files.
+OpenMC's :ref:`Python API <pythonapi>` defines a set of functions and classes that roughly correspond to elements in the XML files.
 For example, the :class:`openmc.Cell` Python class directly corresponds to the :ref:`cell_element` in XML.
-Each XML file itself also has a corresponding class: :class:`openmc.Geometry` for ``geometry.xml``, :class:`openmc.Materials` for ``materials.xml``, :class:`openmc.Settings` for ``settings.xml``, and so on.
-To create a model then, one creates instances of these classes and then uses the ``export_to_xml()`` method, e.g. :meth:`Geometry.export_to_xml`.
+Each XML file itself also has a corresponding class:
+:class:`openmc.Geometry` for ``geometry.xml``, :class:`openmc.Materials` for
+``materials.xml``, :class:`openmc.Settings` for ``settings.xml``, and so on.
+To
+create a model then, one creates instances of these classes and then uses the ``export_to_xml()`` method, e.g. :meth:`Geometry.export_to_xml`.
 Most scripts that generate a full model will look something like the following: